Sequoia & Kings Canyon Are Open - No Reservations Are Required

 BOOK A TOUR

-Any time you can just put your head back and stare into the sky at the stars is a good time!
-But follow the Astronomical Calendar for Celestial Events for a schedule of the many eclipses, meteor showers, and phases of the moon to plan for the best viewing.
+Any time you can just put your head back and stare at the stars in the sky is a good time!
+But follow the Astronomical Calendar for Celestial Events.
+The schedule of eclipses, meteor showers, and phases of the moon will help you plan for the best viewing.
 One of the best meteors for viewing in the summer is the Perseid Showers that are visible from mid-July to mid-August.
 The meteors streak across the sky, making for a fantastic light show, sometimes with 40-50 showers during its peak time.
 The Delta Aquariid will also give a good show and overlaps with the Perseid Showers.

 Be ready for a fun adventure exploring the night sky.
 Keep these tips in mind when planning your trip.